James R. Mills Building

 The James R. Mills Building is a 120 ft mid-rise governmental office tower in San Diego, California, United States.
 The building is alternatively known as the MTS Tower, as it is the headquarters of the San Diego Metropolitan Transit System (MTS).
-The building also houses various County of San Diego offices.
+The building also houses various offices for the County of San Diego.
 The building was completed in 1989 and is located directly above 12th & Imperial Transit Center, a major transfer point in the San Diego Trolley system, with trains passing through the base of the building.

 A 200 feet clock tower is located in the plaza in front of the building.
 There is a 1,020-car parking garage located adjacent to the building which offers paid parking for employees and MTS patrons.

 The building is named in honor of James R. Mills (June 6, 1927 – March 27, 2021), a California state lawmaker who authored legislation creating the San Diego Trolley.
 He was also chairman of the San Diego Metropolitan Transit Development Board (the predecessor of today's Metropolitan Transit System) from 1985 to 1994.

 History

 The San Diego Metropolitan Transit Development Board (MTDB) was formed in 1975, and was tasked with planning, constructing a mass transit system for the region.
-On August 20, 1979, the MTDB purchased the San Diego and Arizona Eastern (SD&AE) Railway which had its main railyard in Downtown San Diego.
-Using the facilities of the SD&AE, in July 1981 the agency was able to open the first line of the San Diego Trolley, between Downtown San Diego and the international border in San Ysidro.
+On August 20, 1979, the MTDB purchased the San Diego and Arizona Eastern (SD&AE) Railway which had its main railyard in downtown San Diego.
+Using the facilities of the SD&AE, in July 1981 the agency was able to open the first line of the San Diego Trolley, between downtown San Diego and the international border in San Ysidro.
 The San Diego Trolley added a second line to the east on March 20, 1986, with the two lines meeting at a station near 12th and Imperial Avenues, just outside of the railyard.

 By the 1980s, the growing MTDB started to look at moving out of leased office space and into its own headquarters.
 The agency initially planned to build a three-story building near the railyard and 12th & Imperial station, but during planning, the MTDB was approached by the County of San Diego which offered to increase the size of the building to house some of its agencies.
 The planned building grew first to five stories before the group finally settled on a ten-story building.